vime-js/vime/packages/vime-docs/introduction.md

 ## Questions

-Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/vime-js) with the tag `vime-js`.
+If you have a question then feel free to raise an issue over at our [GitHub][vime-github] and you can start the title with `Question:`.

 ## Where to next?